Gain grounding in communication scholarship along with a range of practical professional skills.

 Our journalism program focuses on the foundational skills of proper reporting, editing and analysis with emphasis on convergent media—preparing you for a future with multiple career options in journalism and communication.
 This includes print, broadcast, online and magazine journalism; traditional and online publishing; corporate or not-for-profit communication; public relations; media relations; and more.

-The Spectator is Concordia University's student-led campus newspaper covering campus and student life.
+The Spectator is Concordia University Chicago's student-led newspaper covering campus and student life.

 Students, faculty, staff, alumni, and all other members of the Concordia University community are encouraged to submit opinion pieces and photography to The Spectator.

 We reserve the right to edit all submissions for content, length, or any other reason determined by the editorial staff.